What to do and what to visit in Saint‑Gervais?

 7. Culture and heritage

-8. Discovering the Chamonix valley
+8. Discover the Chamonix valley

 In brief: a complete stay in Saint-Gervais